Names | Beltane, Beltaine, Walpurgis Night, High May, Lady Day, Cetsamhain ( Counter Samhain) |

 May dance

-The Walpurgis Night (April 30th) became famous, especially through Goethe’s Faust.
+The Walpurgis Night (April 30th) became famous primarily through Goethe’s Faust.
 According to legend, witches meet on the Brocken on this night.
-On this mountain with 1142m height in Northern Germany a wild festival was/is celebrated.
+On this mountain, with 1142m in height in Northern Germany, a wild festival was/is celebrated.
 Exuberant dances have been preserved until today.
 In many places, the locals organize the May dances around the maypole.
-Forget all the rules, and just start dancing.
+So forget all the rules, and start dancing.
 Unleash your energy and enjoy your wild freedom!

 Parallels to Hinduism